 🌡️Storing

-- Storing: Store cake in a sealed container in for up to 2 days at room temperature.
-Beyond that, it's best to freeze the left overs.
+- Storing: Store this layer cake in an airtight container for up to 2 days at room temperature.
+Beyond that, it's best to freeze the leftovers.

 Ingredients